 - Water or moisture on the floor

-- An unpleasant odor (an indication of mould and mildew)
+- An unpleasant odor (an indication of mold and mildew)

 - Rotting walls, flooring, or joists